-1-1 Example of adding a new word "Papuan" to the taxonomy 21 2-1 2-2 2-3 2-4 Two types of feed-forward neural network 39 40 41 43 2-5 word2vec architectures 46 2-6 Illustration of random walk in node2vec 53 2-7 Graph-BERT model architecture 56 3-1 The display of relationships between different WordNet versions and the created datasets.
-WordNet-2.1 is not depicted, as it is not used 2.0 for the dataset compilation.
-61 3-2 The display of relationships between different RuWordNet versions, RUSSE'2020 and the created dataset 62 6-1 The example from RuWordNet-1.0 for case 1.
-Multiple related hypernyms are needed to reflect all shades of the meaning 87 6-2 The example from RuWordNet-1.0 for case 2a.
-Word is a composition of senses 88 6-3 Comparison of the method performance on nouns_1.6 dataset for English.
-Each colour denotes the method type and the embedding 6-4 type used 90 Each colour denotes the method type and the embedding type used 93 6-5 Distribution of words over the number of senses 95 6-6 Manual datasets evaluation results: Precision@10 98 7-1 Two types of taxonomy enrichment task formulation.
-We explore option (b) in this chapter 101 7-2 Cross-modal Contextualized Hidden State Projection Method (CHSP): graph-based BERT architecture that makes use of both node and text embeddings.
+1-1 Example of adding a new word "Papuan" to the taxonomy 23 2-1 2-2 2-3 2-4 2-5 2-6 Two types of feed-forward neural network.
+Encoder-decoder architecture of transformer model.
+The transformer building blocks. word2vec architectures.
+Illustration of random walk in node2vec.
+Graph-BERT model architecture 41 42 43 47 55 58 3-1 The display of relationships between different WordNet versions and the created datasets.
+WordNet-2.1 is not depicted, as it is not used for the dataset compilation.
+63 3-2 The display of relationships between different RuWordNet versions, 3-3 RUSSE'2020 and the created dataset 64 0-0 nyms are needed to reflect all shades of the meaning 68 3-4 The example from RuWordNet-1.0 for case 2a.
+Word is a composition of senses 68 6-1 Comparison of the method performance on nouns_1.6 dataset for English.
+Each colour denotes the method type and the embedding 6-2 type used 91 6-3 Each colour denotes the method type and the embedding type used Distribution of words over the number of senses 93 96 6-4 Manual datasets evaluation results: Precision@10 99 7-1 Two types of taxonomy enrichment task formulation.
+We explore option (b) in this chapter 102 7-2 Cross-modal Contextualized Hidden State Projection Method (CHSP): graph-based BERT architecture that makes use of both node and text embeddings.
 Graph-BERT architecture illustration source: [Zhang et al., 2020], BERT architecture illustration source [Devlin et al., 2019].
-Graph-BERT to BERT embeddings mapping will be trained on SemCor corpus [Langone et al., 2004]
+Graph-BERT to BERT embeddings mapping will be trained 7-3 on SemCor corpus [Langone et al., 2004] 105 .
+0 model 109

-7-3 Excerpt from SemCor 3.0 used for learning a space transformation model 107 7-4 Illustration of replacement approaches.
+Illustration of replacement approaches.
 The projected graph embedding is inserted after (a) the 1st BERT encoder layer, (b) the 6th BERT encoder layer, (c) the 12th BERT encoder layer.
 The "replace/mean" denotes the replacement strategy: the projected embedding either replaces "[MASK]" token hidden representation or is averaged with it.
-7-5 Beam search for a multi-token generation.
+Beam search for a multi-token generation.
 In this figure 3-token case is illustrated.
+In our research, we also use a 2-token case which is generated similarly. - Disambiguation block for the "dog" lemma Example of the correct attachment of the word "Cuban sandwich" (a large sandwich made of a long crusty roll split lengthwise and filled with meats and cheese (and tomato and onion and lettuce and condiments)) to the correct hypernym "sandwich n 01" 156 Example of the correct attachment of the word "newmarket" (a long close-fitting coat worn for riding in the 19th century) to the correct 100 hypernym "coat.n.01" 156 Example of the correct attachment of the word "walkman" (a pocket- sized stereo system with light weight earphones) to the correct hyper- nym "stereo.n.01" 157 dedring NOI Einstein ling is inserted after (a) the 1st BERT encoder layer, (b) the 6th BERT encoder layer, (c) the 12th BERT encoder layer.
+The "replace/mean" denotes the replacement strategy: the projected embedding either eplaces "[MASK]" token hidden representation or is averaged with it.
+Beam search for a multi-token generation.
+In this figure 3-token case is illustrated.
 In our research, we also use a 2-token case which is generated similarly.
-8-1 8-2 8-3 Visualization example for the node "dog.n.01" 125 A-1 Example of the correct attachment of the word "Cuban sandwich" (a large sandwich made of a long crusty roll split lengthwise and filled with meats and cheese (and tomato and onion and lettuce and condiments)) to the correct hypernym "sandwich.n.01" 156 A-2 Example of the correct attachment of the word "newmarket" (a long close-fitting coat worn for riding in the 19th century) to the correct hypernym "coat.n.01" A-3 Example of the correct attachment of the word "walkman" (a pocket- sized stereo system with light weight earphones) to the correct hyper- A-4 nym "stereo.n.01" of French Steady to the correct hypernym four_or_Stead.n.or 101
+Wisualization example for the node "dog.n.01"